MiliThakrar/Book-Recommendations/README.md

 ## 5. Setup

-I've included all the appropriate packages needed to be installed in the environment file book_recommendation_env.yml
+All necessary packages are included in the environment file `book_recommendation_env.yml`.